Official-Codaisseur-Graduate/calendar-api-server/README.md

 6. Add another config variable with key SAPASSWORD and value a password that you want to use for the admin.
 7. After saving both config variables, you can git push your app to Heroku.
 8. Change the Frontend so that it connects to Heroku instead of localhost:4000.
-8. Follow the configuration steps listed in step D, except log in with the SUPERADMIN and SAPASSWORD values.
+9. Follow the configuration steps listed in step D, except log in with the SUPERADMIN and SAPASSWORD values.
-9. There should be no "your@email.com" account.
+10. There should be no "your@email.com" account.
 You can make sure there is not in the Admin Tools.
    If a "your@email.com" address is created, change it's rank to 0 (unauthorized)!

-### Ranks: Users are divided into 5 ranks:
+## Ranks: Users are divided into 5 ranks

 0. Unauthorized.
 All newly created accounts have this rank.
 They have no rights until a teacher or admin promotes them.
 1. Student.
 These users can see the calendar and the calendar events.